ggallicc/lessonslearned/userstories_3Cs.md

 E = Estimable
 S = Small
 T = Testable
+A good user story has:
+1. ROLE : The role that you are when you visit the website/application
+2. FEATURE : Functionality that you want
+3. BENEFIT : Benefit to the visitor (not for the company) A user story follows the format:
+   As a ROLE,
+   I want FEATURE,
+   So that BENFIT
-An example of a user story :
+An example of a user story follows:
    As a returning customer,
    I want to see the order status,
    So I can track when my shipment will be shipped and reach me.

 #The 3 C’s of user stories :
 1. The Card
 It is typically a 4x6 index card on which a user story is written.
-The most optimal way to implement this is using Post-Its and Markers.
-The team would then have a whiteboard of user stories (works best if the teams are co-located).
-There are 3 columns : ToDo, Doing and Done.
+Post-Its and Markers are optimal.
+The team would  have a whiteboard of user stories (works best if team is co-located).
+There are 4 columns : ToDo, Doing, Ready For Review and Done.
 User stories start off in the "ToDo" column.
-They are moved to the “Doing” column when work is started and then to the “Done” column after they are completed.
-Prof. Bell mentioned in class that there are software packages that can help with the whiteboard of user stories.
-But he also mentioned that people love to physically move user stories from the “Doing” to the “Done” column because it gives the developer in question a sense of accomplishment.
+They are moved to the “Doing” column when work is started and to the “Ready for Review” column when they are ready to be reviewed by the Product Manager/Owner.
+After approval, user story is moved to "Done" column.
+Prof. Bell mentioned that people love to physically move user stories to the “Done”  column because it gives developers a sense of accomplishment.
+Another useful column is "Obstacles" which gives a sense of an obstable/outside dependency that a developer faces.
+Both "Ready for Review" and "Obstacles" provide visibility and transparency to the Product Manager aand team. e.g. if the Ready for Review column has many post-its on it, Product Manager needs to start clearing the backlog of stories.
 2. Conversation
 In Agile, you don’t front-load specifications upfront.
 You deliver requirements Just-In-Time.
 This is done when it comes close to time to work on the new user story.
 It is achieved during a quick conversation with the client and the IT contact.